Is 12 points an automatic driving ban? I’ve read a lot about drivers with more than 12 points keeping their licence.

 Thousands of drivers keep their licence despite having more than 12 points.
-The theory is relatively simple.
-Most employ a legal professional.
+Most employ a legal professional to avoid a driving ban with 12 points.
 This will cost anywhere between £1,000 and £4,000, depending on where you are in the country and the solicitor.

 You must then plead under oath to the magistrates’ court that losing your licence is going to cause you ‘exceptional hardship’.
 That might mean losing your job or your home.

-It holds more sway if losing your licence has an impact on other people, perhaps family members who might also be made homeless, or employees who might lose their job because of it.
+It holds more sway if losing your licence has an impact on other people, perhaps family members who might also be made homeless or employees who might lose their job because of your ban.

 Courts expect that someone losing their licence will cause them hardship.
 That, after all, is the point of a punishment.
-But if a driver appeals that it will cause ‘exceptional’ hardship, the court must decide whether that really applies.
+But if a driver appeals exceptional hardship, the court must decide whether it applies.

 Critics claim that drivers being able to hold onto their licence makes a mockery of the law.
 Road safety charity IAM Roadsmart has been campaigning to abolish exceptional hardship pleas for a decade now.